-Not just a pretty face, the Friendly N6 is renowned for being one of SA’s most hospitable places to visit.
+Not just a pretty face, the Friendly N6, incorporating the Eastern Highlands, is renowned for being one of SA’s most hospitable places to visit.
 Laced with insurmountable natural beauty, wildlife and culture, where locals call you by your name and the landscapes leave you breathless, from mountain biking to 4×4 adventures and motorcycle tours, the Friendly N6 offers travellers with 5-star sightseeing.

 Get Out And About and Explore!

 Drive up Naude’s Nek Pass